Yichangcs/Scheme-Interpreter/README.md

 # Metacircular-Evaluator
-The Scheme interpreter in SICP which is implemented by Scheme
+The Scheme interpreter in SICP[1] which is implemented by Scheme

 > The evaluator, which determines the meaning of expressions in a programming language, is just another program.